Alireza Zakani

-Alireza Zakani (علیرضا زاکانی, born 3 March 1966 in Shahr-e Rey) is an Iranian conservative politician and current mayor of Tehran.
+Alireza Zakani (علیرضا زاکانی, born 3 March 1966) is an Iranian conservative politician, current mayor of Tehran since 2021 and Special Representative of the President of Iran in Affairs of Management of Social Damages in Tehran City since 2023.

 He was a member of the Parliament of Iran from 2004 to 2016 and also from 2020 to 2021.
 He owns Jahan News website and Panjereh Weekly.

-He announced ran for presidency in 2013 and 2017 but was disqualified by Guardian Council both times.
+He announced runs for presidency in 2013 and 2017 but was disqualified by Guardian Council both times.
 He was a candidate for the 2021 presidential election, but withdrew in favour of Ebrahim Raisi.
+Zakani was also a candidate in the 2024 presidential election, before also withdrawing, calling on Saeed Jalili and Mohammad Bagher Ghalibaf to come to a unity agreement on a single conservative candidate.

 Life

-Alireza Zakani was born in 1965 in the Khorasan Square neighborhood of Tehran and spent his childhood and adolescence in the same area.
+Alireza Zakani was born on 3 March 1966 in the Khorasan Square neighborhood of Tehran and spent his childhood and adolescence in the same area.
 Zakani's grandfather (on his mother's side) is a resident of Tabriz, East Azerbaijan Province.
 His maternal grandfather was from Kashan and his paternal ancestors also lived in the northern villages of Tehran.
 His father was Hossein Zakani, one of the heroes of Tehran and the Shahr-e Rey region, who was responsible for holding Gholamreza Takhti's anniversary for 28 years.